alinourollahi/fortigate-automation/README.md

 ---

+## Directory: add_netbox_objects_to_fortigate

+This directory contains a script for adding Netbox VMs to Fortigate.
+This script assumes that only Netbox objects in the range of `192.168.0.0/16` need to be added to Fortigate.
+If you want to add all of the VMs in your inventory to Fortigate, just change `192.168.0.0/255.255.0.0` to `0.0.0.0/0.0.0.0`.

+### Prerequisites
+1. Create a Fortigate user (REST API Admin) with write access to address objects
+2. Create a Netbox token with read access to the virtualization section.

+---

-If you have any questions about this repo, feel free to reach me at alinourollahi777@gmail.com
+If you have any questions about this repo, feel free to reach me at alinourollahi777@gmail.com.